 Moonlighting is permitted for residents in years PGY-2 through PGY-5 with approval from the program director.
 Moonlighting must be scheduled so as not to overly fatigue residents or interfere with their educational responsibilities.

-Residents are encouraged to participate in the otolaryngology core lectures and small groups with first- and second-year students in Mayo Medical School.
+Residents are encouraged to participate in the otolaryngology core lectures and small groups with first- and second-year students in Mayo Clinic School of Medicine.

 A PGY-4 resident is recruited to sit on the departmental education committee.
 Additionally, residents may be nominated for positions on the American Academy of Otolaryngology-Head and Neck Surgery committees if they have specific interest.